Mexico–Slovakia relations: Bilateral Agreements

 Both nations have signed several bilateral agreements, such as an Agreement on Air Transportation (2000), Agreement on the Avoidance of Double Taxation and the Prevention of Tax Evasion (2006); Agreement on Economic Cooperation (2006), Agreement on Reciprocal Promotion and Protection of Investments (2007), Agreement on Cooperation in the fields of Education, Youth, Sports and Culture (2017) and an Agreement in Scientific, Technological, Academies and Innovation (2017).

 Trade

 In 1997, Mexico signed a Free Trade Agreement with the European Union (which includes Slovakia since 2004).
-In 2018, trade between Mexico and Slovakia totaled US$490 million.
+In 2023, trade between Mexico and Slovakia totaled US$540.8 million.
 Mexico's main exports to Slovakia include: auto-parts, machinery, electrical appliances and components, computer memory and copper based products.
 Slovakia's main exports to Mexico include: motors and compressors, auto-parts, tractors, electrical appliances and components, tools and tires.
-Between 1999 and 2017, Slovak companies invested over US$700,000 in the Mexican economy.
 Mexican multinational company Nemak operates a plant in Žiar nad Hronom, Slovakia.
 Both nations are large Automotive industry producers.